Mark Raider

 Mark A. Raider is an American historian.
 He is a professor of modern Jewish history at the University of Cincinnati.

 Raider received his B.A. from the University of California at Santa Cruz and his M.A. and Ph.D. from Brandeis University.
-He has previously served as chair of the Judaic Studies Department at the University at Albany, SUNY and was founding director of its Center for Jewish Studies.
+He has previously served as chair of the Department of Judaic Studies at the University at Albany, SUNY and was the founding director of its Center for Jewish Studies.
 He moved to Cincinnati in 2006.

 Books

 Raider is the author of The Emergence of American Zionism (1998).